 Council has reviewed potential rates and provided feedback on how the rate structures could be presented.
-To that end there are five different ordinances presented for your reference this evening - three variations of the water rate and two variations of the stormwater rate.
+To that end there were five different ordinances presented for reference - three variations of the water rate and two variations of the stormwater rate.

-Option Variation Water A Original Cost or Service Recommendations Water B \$2.5 Million in ARPA Funds Towards Water Infrastructure Water C \$2.5 Million in ARPA Funds Towards Water Infrastructure and 90% Cap on Sprinkler Rate Storm A Revised Cost of Service Recommendations Storm B Revised Cost of Service Recommendations with No Faith-Based Exemption
+Option Variation Water A Original Cost or Service Recommendations Water B \$2.5 Million in ARPA Funds Towards Water Infrastructu Water C \$2.5 Million in ARPA Funds Towards Water Infrastructure and 90% Cap on Sprinkler Rate Storm A Revised Cost of Service Recommendations Storm B Revised Cost of Service Recommendations with No Faith-Based Exemption

-These variations are included as attachments to this memorandum.
+These variations were included as attachments to this memorandum.